-And like many cauldron owners who fall in love with the craftsmanship of Cowboy Cauldron, the company offers other utensils and accessories to build out your collection, including pot tongs, pigtails, trammels, cauldron covers, and hand wrought chains that are crafted by a blacksmith who works for the company full-time.
+The company offers other utensils and accessories to build out your collection, including pot tongs, pigtails, trammels, cauldron covers, and hand-wrought chains that are crafted by a blacksmith who works for the company full-time.
 “He’s pounding out these awesome pieces of art that will be around for hundreds of years.
 We’re keeping that craft alive.
 I’m pushing him hard to produce new things,” says Bertelsen.

-As for the options of what to cook (this is the good part), go Cajun with a huge pot of seafood jambalaya, eastern-influence with hearty green curry, classic cowboy by heating beans, meat, spices, and peppers into a chili stew, or a la Mexicana with steaming red pasole.
-Other than boils and stews, you can use your cauldron as a grill by piling it with wood and smoking some killer meats and dogs.
+As for the options of what to cook (this is the good part), go Cajun with a huge pot of seafood jambalaya; classic cowboy by heating beans, meat, spices, and peppers into a chili stew; or south of the border with a steaming bowl of pozole.
+Other than boils and stews, you can use your cauldron as a grill by piling it with wood and cooking up some killer meats.

 Article originally published by Jahla Seppanen on September 8, 2017.
 Last updated by Sam Slaughter on February 19, 2018.